 Injunction for Protection ProJect

-Women In Distress of Broward County, Inc. (WID) recognizes that taking legal action against an abuser is an important step in keeping survivors safe.
+If you have been harmed or threatened with physical violence or stalked, Women In Distress (WID) can help.
+WID recognizes that taking legal action against an abuser is an important step in keeping survivors safe.
 Obtaining an attorney, however, can have a huge financial burden.
-The Injunction for Protection Project (IFP) at WID eliminates barriers to secure legal protection against an abuser.
+The Injunction for Protection Project (IFP) eliminates barriers to secure legal protection against an abuser.

-IFP Attorneys are Florida Bar-licensed & provide FREE legal representation & legal counsel in restraining order cases for:
+IFP Attorneys at WID are Florida Bar-licensed & provide FREE legal representation & legal counsel in restraining order cases for:

 - Domestic Violence